 Where to Stay in Knysna

-I stayed at The Turbine Hotel on Thesen Islands and a month after checkout, I still can’t stop gushing about it – It used to be an old power station and all the old machinery has been restored into a colorful confluence of funky décor.
+I stayed at The Turbine Hotel on Thesen Islands and two months after checkout, I still can’t stop gushing about it!
+It used to be an old power station and all the old machinery has been restored into a colorful confluence of funky décor.
 It’s quirky, it’s colorful, and it has THE.
 BEST.
 POOL.
 EVER.

 How To Get To Knysna

 By car: We flew to George, the nearest airport and rented a car from Around About Cars.
 The town is well connected by road, so driving here was a total breeze and an absolute pleasure – the highway views were unbeatable!
 I’m not usually a road trip kind of gal, as I tend to prefer taking public transport to really experience the every-day life of a place.
-However, I’m convinced that South Africa is a place that you’ll enjoy a ton more if you drive, as many destinations can be inaccessible by bus or train.
+However, I’m convinced that South Africa is a place that you’ll enjoy a ton more if you rent a car and drive, as many destinations like game reserves can be inaccessible by bus or train.

 By Bus: Knysna is well-connected to all major towns in South Africa.
 Bus lines like Intercape and Greyhound serve the area, so if you’re traveling on a budget, a bus is always an option!

 Tips to visit Knysna:

-- Don’t be me and try telling a South Africa that you’re traveling to K-nysna, because they’ll laugh at you.
-The proper pronunciation is”Nain-nsa”.
+- Don’t be me and try telling a South African that you’re traveling to K-nysna, because they’ll laugh at you.
+The proper pronunciation is”Nain-sna”.
 The name is believed to come from a Khoi word that means straight down or hard to reach, which likely refers to the steepness of the Knysna Heads.
-A more common story you’ll hear is that the name comes from a joke made by two German tourists once they reached the lookout point of the Knysna Heads, when one said to the other “nice, na?”.
+A more common story you’ll hear, though, is that the name comes from a joke made by two German tourists once they reached the lookout point of the Knysna Heads, when one said to the other “nice, na?”.

 - Tap water in Knysna is totally safe to drink, as it is all over South Africa.